Ja-ime/css-exercises/foundations/01-css-methods/README.md

 2. Practice linking style sheets

 <br>

-This is all about practicing using these different methods and getting the syntax right.
+_This is all about practicing using these different methods and getting the syntax right_

----
 ## To do:
 1. Style each element according to the method described in the image (see image).
 2. Create a CSS file and link it in the HTML file